Advanced Placement

 * Students may choose to enroll in AP Human (Grades 10-12) and AP Modern World (Grades 11-12) as an elective course.

 **During the 2023-2024 school year, students who choose to take the AP Human Geography, AP World: Modern, AP United States History, or AP American Government exam for potential college credit through the College Board will have their exam fees paid for, largely due to a grant from the federal government that allows LPS to cover fees for these courses specifically (through our partnership with Nebraska Wesleyan University).
+Information regarding exam fees for the aforementioned courses for the 2024-2025 school year is coming soon.

 The College Board’s Advanced Placement program enables willing and academically prepared students to pursue college-level studies with the opportunity to earn college credit while still in high school.
 For more information about Advanced Placement classes, including course descriptions and details about earning college credit, please see the College Board’s Advanced Placement website.